abbbi/virtnbdbackup/README.md

 ## Backup fails with "Cannot store dirty bitmaps in qcow2 v2 files"

-In case the backup fails with error:
+If the backup fails with error:

 ```
 ERROR [..] internal error: unable to execute QEMU command dirty bitmaps in qcow2 v2 files
 ```

 consider migrating your qcow files to version 3 format.
-QEMU QCOW Image version 2 does not support storing advanced bitmap informations, as such only backup mode `copy` is supported.
+QEMU qcow image version 2 does not support storing advanced bitmap informations, as such only backup mode `copy` is supported.

 ## Backup fails with "Timed out during operation: cannot acquire state change lock"